 - Year-over-year increase: approximately $241

-Those totals do not include the 20 percent coinsurance that Part B charges after the deductible is met.
-They also exclude Part A hospital costs, Part D prescription drug premiums and copays, and supplemental Medigap policy premiums that many beneficiaries carry to limit their coinsurance exposure.
+Those totals don’t include the 20 percent coinsurance that Part B charges after the deductible is met.
+They also leave out Part A hospital costs, Part D prescription drug premiums and copays, and the supplemental Medigap premiums that many beneficiaries carry to limit their coinsurance exposure.

 Part A and other cost-sharing changes